Jude the Obscure: Reviews

 D. H. Lawrence, an admirer of Hardy, was puzzled by the character of Sue Bridehead, and attempted to analyse her conflicted sexuality in his A Study of Thomas Hardy (1914).

 At least one recent scholar has postulated that Jude borrowed heavily from an earlier novel, The Wages of Sin by Lucas Malet.

-Marxist critic Terry Eagleton, in his introduction to a 1974 edition of the text, refutes the conventional reading of the novel as 'the tragedy of an oversexed peasant boy', instead examining the social background of the text and proposing it as a conflict between ideal and reality.
+The Marxist critic Terry Eagleton, in his introduction to a 1974 edition of the text, rebuts the conventional reading of the novel as "the tragedy of an oversexed peasant boy", instead examining the social background of the text and proposing it as a conflict between ideal and reality.

-Film, TV, radio, theatrical, and podcast adaptations
+Adaptations

 The novel has been adapted into: